*Note: The GRE general test requirement will be waived for admissions this upcoming cycle

 What funding is available for accepted students?

-The typical admissions package for students admitted into our program includes: a 9-month graduate assistantship for the amount of $13,000 with a 20-hour service commitment, tuition remission, and health insurance.
+The typically admissions package for students admitted into our program includes: a 9-month graduate assistantship for the amount of $18,500 with a 20-hour service commitment, tuition remission, and health insurance.
 This package is renewable for up to 4 years.
-In addition, opportunities are available for competitive research funding for up to $500 per year, competitive summer fellowships, and travel funding to conferences for up to $500 per year.
+In addition, opportunities are available for competitive research funding for up to $600 per year, competitive summer fellowships, and travel funding to conferences for up to $500 per year.

-If I get a graduate assistantship, what type of work would I be done?
+If I get a graduate assistantship, what type of work would I be doing?

 Our program assistantships include teaching, research, and administrative work.
-Other campus assistantships include clinical work at the Counseling Center, tutoring, and administrative work.
+Other campus assistantships include clinical work at the Counseling and Psychological Services Center, tutoring, and administrative work.

 When do classes meet?

-How much time will I expect to spend on studying?
+How much time can I expect to spend on studying?

 Students are expected to spend at least 3 hours studying for every one hour spent in class.
 Additionally, there are meetings to attend.
-Most students spend at least 40 hours per week on coursework, in addition to classes and meetings.
+Most students spend approximately 40 hours per week on coursework, in additon to classes, meetings, research activities, practicum, and assistantship work.

 Will I work with just one faculty member?

-Students select a primary advisor who will supervise their research.
-Sometimes students change advisors if research interests change during their program.
-Additionally, students form an academic advising committee, with their advisor and two or more other program faculty members.
-Students can belong to more than one research lab.
+Students select a primary advisor who will supervise their research, but many students work on research with more than one faculty member.
+Additionally, students form an academic advising committee with their advisor and two or more other program faculty members.
+Students can also belong to more than one research lab.